Observations: Fending off frustration part of Sabres' challenge after another loss

 “I like the direction our team’s heading,” said always mild-mannered Sabres center Tage Thompson, who scored his team-leading 22nd goal of the season in the Buffalo’s sixth consecutive loss.

-It became clear last summer when General Manager Kevyn Adams traded Rasmus Ristolainen and Sam Reinhart that this season would be measured by progress, not wins.
-In a business where everyone is measured by results, a swath of the fan base isn’t willing to settle for silver linings, although the last two stops on this three-game road trip included some encouraging developments.
+It became clear last summer when General Manager Kevyn Adams traded Rasmus Ristolainen and Sam Reinhart that this season would be measured by progress of the young players, not wins.
+In a business where everyone is measured by results, a swath of the fan base isn’t willing to settle for silver linings, although the last two stops on this three-game road trip included a few of the many encouraging signs this season.

 The Sabres, now second-to-last in the Eastern Conference with a 16-30-8 record, played another Stanley Cup contender tough Friday night in St. Louis, tying the score in the third period and using their speed to frustrate a stronger, more experienced opponent.

 In Dallas, the Sabres outshot the Stars (29-20-3), 40-31, and had more scoring opportunities over the final 40 minutes.
-Thompson continued to assert himself as the unquestioned most valuable player of the club, and Cody Eakin capped an impressive showing by the fourth line with his fourth goal of the season.
+Thompson showed again why he's the club's most valuable player, and Cody Eakin capped an impressive showing by the fourth line with his fourth goal of the season.
 Dallas had only 13 shots over the final two periods and didn’t generate much off the rush.

-Inconsistency plagued the Sabres again, though.
-They didn’t have a shot on goal until 9:53 into the first period, starting their breakouts too slow and failing to support each other on the forecheck.
+The Sabres were inconsistent again, though.
+They didn’t have a shot on goal until 9:53 into the first period, as they started breakouts too slow and failed to support each other on the forecheck.

-A lost puck battle behind the net led to the first of two goals for Michael Raffl, who tipped Radek Faksa’s shot for a 1-0 lead at 12:35 into the game.
+A lost puck battle behind the net led to the first of two goals for Michael Raffl, who tipped Radek Faksa’s shot for a 1-0 Dallas lead at 12:35 into the opening period.

-Entering the game, the Stars had allowed only 23 shots on goal over their previous 10 games, and they owned a 15-5-3 record in one-goal games.
+Entering the game, the Stars had allowed only 23 goals over their previous 10 games, and they owned a 15-5-3 record in one-goal games.
 They’ve now won seven of their last nine, backed by goalie Jake Oettinger, whose rebound control was important to Dallas holding on in the third period Sunday.

 “The first period, we’ve got to come out better than that and we were on our heels there,” said Thompson.
 “We can’t be chasing games.”

-The Sabres’ top line responded with Thompson retrieving the puck in the neutral zone, skating down the right wing and beating Oettinger to cut the deficit to one.
+The Sabres’ top line responded with Thompson retrieving the puck in the neutral zone, skating down the right wing and beating Oettinger from the faceoff dot to cut the deficit to one.

 Less than two minutes later, though, Mark Pysyk turned the puck over behind Buffalo’s net and multiple Sabres were unable to prevent Raffl from jamming a rebound past Anderson for a 3-1 lead.

-There was more space to make plays, but the Sabres made too many mistakes.
+There was space to make plays at times, but the Sabres made too many mistakes.
 Peyton Krebs missed the net on a 2-on-1 and Alex Tuch forced a pass to Jeff Skinner on a similar play in the third period that was broken up.

-The Sabres have rarely played well in back-to-back games this season – they’ve mounted a win streak on only four occasions – and there’s not one reason for the inconsistency.
-There’s been goaltending issues, slow starts, poor puck management, shortcomings on special teams and a lack of secondary scoring.
+The Sabres have rarely played well in consecutive games this season – they’ve mounted a win streak on only four occasions – and there’s not one reason for the inconsistency across the past four months.
+There have been goaltending issues, slow starts, poor puck management, shortcomings on special teams, injuries, a Covid-19 breakout and a lack of secondary scoring.

-Much of the young core has improved with experience – most notably Thompson – and much can be gained from a solid final 40 minutes against an opponent that was in the Stanley Cup Final less than two years ago.
-But fighting off frustration is part of the challenge, as the upcoming schedule includes Toronto, Minnesota, Los Angeles, Florida and Vegas.
+Much of Buffalo's young core – most notably Thompson – has improved with experience and much can be gained from a solid final 40 minutes against an opponent like Dallas, which was in the Stanley Cup Final less than two years ago.
+But avoiding frustration is part of the challenge, as the upcoming schedule includes Toronto, Minnesota, Los Angeles, Florida and Vegas.

 “It’s an absolute challenge to fight off frustration, but we know as an organization, we do feel that takes organizations out of it when you start overreacting to loss or losses,” said Granato.
 “We just have to keep plowing ahead and keep pushing each guy to be better, and we will continue to do that.
 We’re as frustrated as anybody and I can’t tell you I’m not frustrated.
 I can’t act frustrated.
 Big difference.
 You’re allowed to be frustrated, but you can’t act frustrated because you start making wrong decisions then.